-Mr. Barry Close, Vice President of Operations
+Mr. Owen Horn, Vice President of Operations

-In the event that Mr. Close's employment is terminated without cause by the Company or he or the Company terminates his employment within twelve months of a change of control (as defined in the executive employment agreement), Mr. Close will receive or give, as the case may be, 3 months written notice of termination, as well as severance payments equal to 6 months of base salary and incentive payments that would have been owed to him during his period of service with Swiss Water.
-In addition, Mr. Close would receive a cash payment equal to the cost of all benefits which would have been paid by Swiss Water for himself and his family for 6 months immediately following his termination.
+Mr. Horn was hired in January 2024.
+In the event that Mr. Horn's employment is terminated without cause by the Company or he or the Company terminates his employment within twelve months of a change of control (as defined in the executive employment agreement), Mr. Horn will receive or give, as the case may be, 3 months written notice of termination, as well as severance payments equal to 6 months of base salary and incentive payments that would have been owed to him during his period of service with Swiss Water.
+In addition, Mr. Horn would receive a cash payment equal to the cost of all benefits which would have been paid by Swiss Water for himself and his family for 6 months immediately following his termination.
+Mr. Horn does not have any RSUs.